 The hand-hewn beams, wooden floors and paneling of the 150-year-old main farmhouse create a cozy, comfortable, informal atmosphere.
 The building has

-- seven bedrooms which sleep two to four people each (20-25 people total);
+- ten bedrooms which sleep two to four people each (20-24 people total);

-- a kitchen fully equipped for serving 60 people, with three refrigerators, a six-burner stove and oven, all necessary cooking hardware, and informal service for 75 guests;
+- a kitchen equipped with a six-burner stove and oven, three refrigerators, all necessary cooking hardware, and informal dishware and flatware;

-Originally built in North Dartmouth, MA in 1849, the Quaker meetinghouse was recently moved and lovingly restored at Woolman Hill.
-The simple, peaceful space has its own bathroom as well as a small food preparation area.
+Originally built in North Dartmouth, MA in 1849, the Quaker meetinghouse was moved and lovingly restored at Woolman Hill, culminating in a re-dedication ceremony in 2004.
+The simple, peaceful space has its own bathroom.

 RED HOUSE & CABINS

 There are four other buildings that can accommodate additional guests.
 The Red House can house five people (see more about the Red House here).
-Three rustic cabins provide 10-12 sleeping spaces, with two to five people per cabin (see more about the cabins here).
+Three rustic cabins provide up to 11 sleeping spaces, with two to five people per cabin (see more about the cabins here).

-There are also plenty of nearby options for more luxurious accommodations (see here).
+There are also plenty of nearby options for other accommodations in the local region.